-JBCC rescue – Can the Principal- or other Agents, issue an Instruction to a Subcontractor?
+JBCC Contract – Can the Principal- or other Agents, issue an instruction to a Subcontractor?

 This is a question that often comes up in discussions on the JBCC N/S Subcontract Agreement.